 Persons on low income can benefit from our reduced rate system, or from funding from Anxiety UK for anxiety related conditions.

-Who provides support in Edinburgh, Galsgow, Falkirk, Stirling?
+Who provides support in Edinburgh, Galsgow, Falkirk, Dublin?

 There are many private therapists in the area.
 Stuart initially trained in psychoanalysis, stress counselling, clinical hypnotherapy and health education in a combined diploma 1993-96, (externally NVQ accredited and assessed diploma course and CNHC accreditation route via SSM) and requiring over 1,000 client hours under supervision.

 Stuart is a CNHC registered hypnotherapist (voluntary regulator) and is a member of both the CNHC and FHT AR schemes.
 (AR is the accredited register system maintained by the Professional Standards Authority).
 He is professionally registered with a number of professional bodies, many are CNHC accreditation / verification routes, including the organisation he trained with.

 Stuart provides hypnotherapy, psychoanalysis, stress counselling and other therapies he has trained in post graduating, including counselling, psychotherapy, mindfulness, NLP, life coaching and CBT.
 He has completed extensive CPD training including a MSc Psychology.
 He has also completed accreditation in counselling, psychotherapy and hypnotherapy with the NACHP.

 Stuart has clinics in Edinburgh, Glasgow, Falkirk and Dublin.